theAutoBiography/become_an_sre/README.md

 ### A guided path to becoming a strong SRE

 ## How to guide:
 This repo is a work in progress.
+Clone the repo.\
-Please pull the latest code in main before starting for the day.
+Please pull the latest code in main before starting for the day. \
 Follow the folder for each day.